 What Is Data Preparation?

 Doing the work to properly validate, clean, and augment raw data is essential to draw accurate, meaningful insights from it.
-The validity and power of any business analysis produced is only as good as the data preparation done in the early stages.
+The validity and power of any business analysis or model produced is only as good as the data preparation done in the early stages.

 Why Is Data Preparation Important?

 The decisions that business leaders make are only as good as the data that supports them.
 Careful and comprehensive data preparation ensures business analysts and data scientists trust, understand, and ask better questions of their data, making their analyses and modeling more accurate and meaningful.
 From more meaningful data analysis comes better insights and, of course, better outcomes.